isomerpages/mom-rcfw/index.md

     - infobar:
         title: "Work for A Brighter Future"
         subtitle: Global Commission on the Future of Work
-        description: Seize the moment to achieve a futureof work that provides decent and sustainable work opportunities for all.
+        description: Invest in people's capabilities, the institutions of work and decent and sustainable work.
         button: Read the 2019 report
         url: https://www.ilo.org/infostories/en-GB/Campaigns/future-work/global-commission#intro
     - infopic: